JorgenEvens/heroku-modular-buildpack/README.md

 The project specific `compile` script has access to the same functionality as a [custom installer][2] and is for all intents and purposes a custom installer that always gets run at the end.

+## Cleaning cache

+Setting the environment variable `CLEAN_CACHE` to a non empty value will result in the buildpack removing the `CACHE_DIR` before running any installers.
+This will ensure that the cache is empty and all the required packages and files will be downloaded again.

 ## Contributions

 Special thanks to these people for contributing to this project